NeedleInAJayStack/Units/README.md

 you may not convert `5m/°F` to `m/°C` because its unclear how to handle their shifted scale.
 Instead use the non-shifted Kelvin and Rankine temperature units to refer to temperature differentials.

-## Serialization
+## Codability

-Each defined unit must have a unique symbol, which is used to identify and serialize it.
+Each defined unit must have a unique symbol, which is used to identify and encode/decode it.
 These symbols must not contain the `*`, `/`, or `^` characters because those are used in the symbol representation of complex units.

 ## Custom Units

-You may add your own custom units using the `Unit.define` function.
-This unit is defined and added to the global Unit registry.
+To support serialization, Unit is backed by a global registry which is populated with many values by default.
+However, you may add your own custom units to this registry using the `Unit.define` function.

 ```swift
 let centifoot = try Unit.define(